-Since 2011 Slow Food has been cultivating a network of over 3,000 gardens in Africa.
+Since 2011 Slow Food has continued to grow a network of about 3,500 active gardens in Africa.

 Located in schools, cities and villages, the food gardens allow communities to choose what to grow, eat and sell.
 They support local economies, help protect the extraordinary biodiversity of the African continent, add value to traditional knowledge and food cultures and nurture a network of young people working to change the future of agriculture and food in Africa.